ably/ably-php/README.md

 # [Ably](https://www.ably.io)

 A PHP REST client library for [www.ably.io](https://www.ably.io), the realtime messaging service.
+This library currently targets the [Ably 1.1 client library specification](https://www.ably.io/documentation/client-lib-development-guide/features/).
+You can jump to the '[Known Limitations](#known-limitations)' section to see the features this client library does not yet support.

 ## Supported Platforms